 Managing Regulatory, Weather and Value Chain Risks

-Scientists have concluded that the increase in greenhouse gases in the earth’s atmosphere produces climate changes that have significant chronic physical effects.
-This includes more frequent and severe droughts and higher sea levels, in addition to acute physical risks like increased frequency and severity of storms and floods.
-If any of these occur in our operating areas, we could experience safety or environmental impacts, downtime or damaged equipment or other incidents at our sites.
-These risks are managed locally by our asset teams and our Centralized Emergency Response Team to ensure the most effective mitigation strategies are implemented.
+Scientists have concluded that the increase in greenhouse gases in the earth’s atmosphere produces climate changes that can have significant effects.
+This includes chronic physical effects like frequent and severe droughts and higher sea levels, in addition to acute physical risks like increased frequency and severity of storms and floods.
+If any of these occur in our operating areas, we could experience safety or environmental impacts, downtime or damaged equipment, or other incidents at our sites.
+These risks are managed locally by our asset teams and our Centralized Emergency Response Team.
 Water Stewardship and Emergency Response are discussed elsewhere in this report.

-Our value chain is subject to some of the same climate-related physical risks as Marathon Oil, and we manage these largely through contractual risk allocation and other terms and conditions.
+Our value chain is subject to some of the same climate-related risks as Marathon Oil, and we manage these largely through contractual risk allocation and other terms and conditions.
 We maintain a diverse set of critical suppliers and service providers to ensure that we maintain competitiveness and flexibility.
-We constantly evaluate ways to be more efficient and nimble in managing our value chain, including through business interruption planning and vertical integration such as self-sourcing specific goods and services.
-See our Technology and Innovation highlight for more information on our ability to remotely monitor our assets.
+We constantly evaluate ways to be more efficient and nimbler in managing our value chain, including through business interruption planning and vertical integration such as self-sourcing specific goods and services.

 How are we doing?